AntoninRuan/CellarManager/README.md

 * Add style everywhere in the software
 * Bug fixed:
     The search field and the expandable content displaying the description of a bottle are now clickable where they are supposed to be
+    If the connection to GitHub was impossible, the popup saying it was not opening

 ### 1.2.1